simonecasolo/simonecasolo.github.io/index.md

 In this project, [TDA](https://en.wikipedia.org/wiki/Topological_data_analysis) was applied alongside more traditional (Fourier) signal analysis, to condition-based monitoring (CBM) of wind turbines for energy generation.
-The investigation focused on identifying early signatures of gear-tooth and ball-bearing failures by means of extracting meaningful information from complex datasets by analyzing their structure in state space and computing their underlying topological features.
-Data was acquired from a wind park in Norway using standard vibration sensors at different locations on the turbine's gearbox, recording vibration acceleration data and its frequency spectra at infrequent intervals for a few seconds at high frequency.<br>
-Topological methods were used to analyze the shape of the point cloud from vibration time series and generate topology-based key health indicators based on Betti numbers, information entropy, and signal persistence.<br>
+Data was acquired from a wind park in Norway using vibration sensors at different locations on the turbine's gearbox, recording acceleration data and its frequency spectra at infrequent intervals.<br> Topological methods were used to analyze the shape of the point cloud from vibration time series and generate topology-based key health indicators based on Betti numbers, information entropy, and signal persistence.<br>